 - What do you think makes a great dev team great?

-Great technical interviews help you and the candidate make a more informed decision about how they fit into your team.
+Better technical interviews help you and the candidate make a more informed decision about how they fit into your team.
 Don’t make the same mistakes as I did!
 Set yourself up for success by having a reliable and scalable technical screening process, so that you spend your face-to-face time interviewing the best candidates.
 Then, use that interviewing time to learn about the candidate’s best tools, receptiveness to criticism, learning habits, and expectations for future projects.

 Good luck hiring developers and happy interviewing!